 Sara Payne wrote a farewell column for the paper’s final edition on July 10, referring to its staff as “my good and trusted friends”.

 Murdoch’s News Corp has been rocked by weeks of allegations of wrongdoing at his British newspapers.
+Despite the furore, his son James Murdoch received the backing of the board of British satellite broadcaster BSkyB to stay on as chairman.

 News Corp closed the 168-year-old News of the World after the Milly Dowler hacking claims emerged.
 Murdoch met her family to apologise and told Britain’s Parliament that he was “absolutely shocked, appalled and ashamed” when he heard the news.